rcrowther/django-taxonomy/README.md

 Pro
 - It's simple
 - Terms are subclassed and can be customiised
-- It's got displays and effective Admin builtin
+- It's got displays and Admin builtin

 Con
 - No multiparent (node map) option